The coolest family cars you can buy

 Bentley Flying Spur

 With the Mulsanne heading out of production, the Bentley Flying Spur is now the company’s flagship saloon.
 It’s incredibly opulent - nothing this side of a Rolls-Royce Phantom is - and the price reflects that.
 Because it’s based on the latest Bentley Continental GT, the Flying Spur is even good to drive, but you might rather be a passenger with such a luxurious interior.
 Rear legroom is notably excellent, and the car is whisper quiet inside.
 Of course, you can customise it to your heart’s content, too.

 The Taycan shows that Porsche can create an electric car that still feels like one of the company’s iconic models.
 It’s like having a glimpse of what cars will be like in a decade’s time because it feels so advanced.
-The range-topping 750bhp Turbo S may be appealing, but it’s super expensive and you won’t feel like you missed out if you go for the entry-level (and £55,000 cheaper) 4S.
+The range-topping 750bhp Turbo S may be appealing, but it’s super expensive and you won’t feel like you missed out if you go for the lower-powered (and £55,000 cheaper) 4S.
 It still has up to 563bhp, and offers a range of up to 287 miles with a fully charged battery.
 Even a Porsche 911 doesn’t feel much better to drive, and the Taycan offers enough space for four adults.